leon4rd/test/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## How many bones are in the human hand?
+A handful of them.